-The executor can contact Viscopy on its tollfree number: 1800 649 901.
+The beneficiaries can contact Viscopy on its tollfree number: 1800 649 901.

-Viscopy's policy in the situation where an artist has passed is to work with the families on a case by case basis.
+Viscopy's policy in the situation where an artist has passed away is to work with the families on a case by case basis.
 You will need to discuss with Viscopy how you should proceed to arrange for payments to go to the beneficiaries.
 Viscopy is likely to require information which confirms:

 - the date of death;

-- that the artist had a Will,
+- o that the artist had no will,

-- details of the names, contact details and bank account details for the executor, the copyright trustee (if applicable) and the beneficiaries.
+- o details of the names, contact details and bank account details for the next of kin under the intestacy rules.

 If the artist was not registered with Viscopy, the artist may have been registered instead with AAA.
-If not, then Arts Law recommends that families enquire as to how the beneficiaries can become registered with Viscopy (or AAA) for non- statutory royalties.
+If not, then Arts Law recommends that families enquire as to how the beneficiaries can become registered with Viscopy (or AAA) for non-statutory royalties.

+iii.
 Aboriginal Artists Agency Limited (AAA):